zesty-io/zesty-ios-swift-application-basic-example/README.md

     platform :ios, '10.0' # or higher
     use_frameworks!

-    target 'yourprojectname' do
+    target 'YourProject' do

         use_frameworks!

         pod 'ZestySwiftContentEndpointWrapper'
         pod 'SwiftyJSON', '~> 4.0' # if you want to use custom endpoints in addition to the basic endpoints

-        target 'yourprojectnameTests' do
+        target 'YourProjectTests' do
             inherit! :search_paths
             # Pods for testing
         end

-        target 'yourprojectnameUITests' do
+        target 'YourProjectUITests' do
             inherit! :search_paths
             # Pods for testing
         end